State Apostille Services from USA

 Services from New Zealand

-An apostille serves as formal proof of three things:
+A Virginia apostille serves as formal proof that:

 The Virginia Secretary of the Commonwealth can issue an apostille for a wide range of documents, provided they meet the legal requirements.
 Below are the most common examples: